changhsinlee/changhsinlee.github.io/_posts/2018-11-26-pyderpuffgirls-ep1.md

 So don't [Learn Python the Hard Way](https://learnpythonthehardway.org/).
 Time is precious, why [would you learn the hard way first](http://varianceexplained.org/r/teach-hard-way/)?

 The initial cost to start and how far those "tutorials" deviate from the daily data analysis need is probably why I've heard of so many false starts of Python among people that I knew.
-I don't want to write a f-ing tic-tac-toe—it's useless for my job and is a waste of my time.
+I don't want to write a f-ing tic-tac-toe—it's useless for my job and a total waste of my time.

-The closest resource that fits my need was [Automate the Boring Stuff](https://automatetheboringstuff.com/) by Al Sweigart.
+The closest learning resource that fit my need was [Automate the Boring Stuff](https://automatetheboringstuff.com/) by Al Sweigart.
 It's an excellent book, and the online version is free, so I recommend checking it out.

 ### Goal

-I want to provide a tutorial that everyone that analyzes data and works with Email & Excel can use Python to automate the boring parts away.
+I want to provide a tutorial so everyone that analyzes data and works with Email & Excel can use Python to automate the boring parts away.

 ![clippy](/figure/source/2018-11-26-pyderpuffgirls-ep1/clippy.png)
 *Who doesn't love a life of Email & Excel?*